MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/data-action-cache-settings.md

 ## Inline cache options

 The Dynamics 365 Commerce online SDK's data action layer provides flexibility for controlling how a data action response should be cached and what its scope should be (application or request).
 For all custom data actions, the cache type can be defined as part of the [action input](data-actions.md#key-parts-of-a-data-action).
-A common scenario is for data actions to invoke a [Retail Server proxy action](call-retail-server-apis.md), or module business logic that will invoke a Retail Server proxy action.
+A common scenario is for data actions to invoke a Retail Server proxy data action, or module business logic that will invoke a Retail Server proxy data action.
 An example of such a scenario would be when a user selects a "find store" button.
-For these scenarios, a module can set the "bypassCache" option on the action context when invoking the Retail Server proxy action.
+For these scenarios, a module can set the "bypassCache" option on the action context when invoking the Retail Server proxy data  action.
 This setting tells the SDK to honor the module's given cache preferences.
+For more information on Retail Server proxy data actions, see [Call Retail Server APIs](call-retail-server-apis.md).

 Supported values for bypassCache are:

 - **get** - Ignores cache while performing read and fetches the latest information from Retail Server.
 - **none** - Action response is cached per request.
 If byPassCache is not specified runtime defaults to this value.

-In general, for custom data actions and for most of the retail proxy actions, **bypassCache** is set to 'none' by default.

-By default, Retail proxy actions that read data from Retail Server (API names that start with Get/Search/Read) are configured with [bypassCache: 'none'], all other Retail proxy actions are configured to fetch latest data with [bypassCache: 'get'] from Retail Server.
-These can be overridden if desired.
+In general, for custom data actions and Retail Server proxy actions that read data from Retail Server (calling APIs with names that start with "get," "search," or "read"), the value of "bypassCache" is set to "none" by default.
+For all other Retail Server proxy actions configured to fetch the latest data from Retail Server, the value of "bypassCache" is set to "get" by default.
+These values can be overridden if desired.

 The following is an example of usage.